pkredhat/ds-challenge04/README.md

   ![ ](docs/images/challenge04.reload.jpg)

-* After reloading when you run the task "2.
-Start Development mode", you will notice it is quicker
+* After reloading when you run the task "1.
+Update dependencies", you will notice it is quicker
+* [Optional] Update a unit-test and re-run the test to see the difference in time

 ### Resources
 * https://devfile.io/docs/2.2.2